feyman2016/michaellancaster/_posts/2013-09-09-how-i-built-lollagram-lollapalooza-instagram-real-time-api.markdown

 ### Final thoughts

-The way I put here sounds like it was easy but wasn't that easy.

 - Work with Real Time is pretty cool and fun.
 - Instagram real time API isn't great but does the job.
 - Work in three different important things in one week is possible with one pack of monster energetic and less than four hours of sleep.